breatheco-de/content/CONTRIBUTING.md

 Fork this project and clone it to have it on your local envirnoment.

-Fix the issue and then Pull Request.

-# Proyect requierments

-- Node.js v8+

-# All Contributors

-This projects follows [the all-contributors specification](https://github.com/kentcdodds/all-contributors) and your contribution will be recognized in the main README.md of the project.
+> This projects follows [the all-contributors specification](https://github.com/kentcdodds/all-contributors) and your contribution will be recognized in the main README.md of the project.

 ## Writing a Blog Post or Lesson in BreatheCode's Blog
-***

 ### Where can i find the lessons that i want to edit ?
-***

 `http://docs.content.breatheco.de/lesson/`

 ### How do i edit the Headers
-***

 You type the size of your header, hit space and write your first headline